Registered healthcare providers must use software specifically developed to connect to the Healthcare Identifiers (HI) Service.

 Support for your customers

-For secure messaging you should access:
+For secure messaging you should read the 2 Australian technical specifications:

 - Web Service Profiles specification (ATS 5280-2010)